LibraryCarpentry/lc-python-intro/episodes/10-writing-functions.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-## Break programs down into functions to make them easier to understand.
+## Use functions to make your code easier to understand.

-- Human beings can only keep a few items in working memory at a time.
-- Understand larger/more complicated ideas by understanding and combining pieces.
+Human beings can only keep a few items in working memory at a time.
+But we can work with larger and more complicated ideas by breaking content down into pieces.
+Functions serve a similar purpose in Python.
+We can create our own functions to *encapsulate* complexity and treat specific actions or ideas as a single "thing".
+Functions also enable us to *re-use* code so we can write code one time, but use it many times.
-  - Components in a machine.
-  - Lemmas when proving theorems.
-- Functions serve the same purpose in programs.
-  - *Encapsulate* complexity so that we can treat it as a single "thing".
-- Also enables *re-use*.
-  - Write one time, use many times.

 ## Define a function using `def` with a name, parameters, and a block of code.

-- Begin the definition of a new function with `def`.
-- Followed by the name of the function.
-  - Must obey the same rules as variable names.
-- Then *parameters* in parentheses.
-  - Empty parentheses if the function doesn't take any inputs.
-  - We will discuss this in detail in a moment.
-- Then a colon.
-- Then an indented block of code.
+Begin each definition of a new function with the keyword `def` (for "define"), followed by the name of the function.
+Function names follow the same rules as variable names.
+Next, add your *parameters* in parentheses.
+You should still use empty parentheses if the function doesn't take any inputs.
+Finally, like in conditionals and loops, you'll add a colon and an indented block of code that will contain the body of your function.

 ```python
 def print_greeting():
     print('Hello!')
 ```

 ## Defining a function does not run it.

-- Defining a function does not run it.
-  - Like assigning a value to a variable.
-- Must call the function to execute the code it contains.
-- The commands for the function are read and stored after the `def` block, but not actually executed until the function is called later on.
-  - Imagine getting a recipe card and keeping it in your kitchen.
-You can cook it anytime, but you haven't completed any of the steps until you start that cooking process.
-  - This means that Python won't complain about problems until you call the function.
-More specifically, just because the definition of a function runs without error doesn't mean that there won't be errors when it executes later.
+Note that we don't have any output when we run code to define a function.
+This is similar to assigning a value to a variable.
+The function definition is sort of like a recipe in a cookbook - the recipe doesn't create a meal until we use it.
+So we need to "call" a function to execute the code it contains.
+This means that Python won't show you errors in your function until you call it.
+So when a definition of a function runs without error it doesn't mean that there won't be errors when it executes later.

 ```python
 print_greeting()